torgtrungus/slackescapepod/README.md

 2. (optional) **Get app token to rescue custom emojis** by following this [tutorial link](https://api.slack.com/tutorials/tracks/getting-a-token) *WITH ANOTHER STEP ADDED*:

- - Once you get to the 'Review summary & create your app' screen, edit the configurations.
+ - Once you get to the 'Review summary & create your app' screen, edit the configurations:
- - This line needs to be added to the list of Bot Scopes: `- emoji:read`.
+   This line needs to be added to the list of Bot Scopes: `- emoji:read`.
  - Then, install the app to the workplace.
 Follow the prompts to return back to the page that will give you the token.

 3. Run Python script `slackexporter.py`